 The assistance that falls under the Job Training Partnership Act, schoolbooks, and clothing that is necessary will remain exempt from a tax levy.
 Mail that has not been delivered is exempt from a levy’s reach as well.
 There are specific amounts that are held from a levy, these amounts apply to fuel costs, provisions, furniture, personal effects in relation to your household, and books and tools for use in a trade, business, or profession.
 Certain limits may also apply to a primary residence and particular business assets in relation to a tax levy.

-If the value of the assets under the tax levy is more than the total tax deficit, the IRS may determine that the release of the levy will not impair their ability to secure the full amount of the debt and release the levy.
-If the IRS decides to release a tax levy on your property, you are still liable to settle the debt in full or make proper arrangements with them to resolve the debt, or they can reissue the levy.
+If the value of the assets under the tax levy is more than the total tax deficit, the IRS may determine that the release of the levy will not impair their ability to secure the full amount of the back taxes and release the levy.
+If the IRS decides to release a tax levy on your property, you are still liable to settle the back taxes in full or make proper arrangements with them to resolve the back taxes, or they can reissue the levy.

 The length of time it takes for the IRS to release a levy varies based on how complicated your situation is.
 It is always best for you to prepare for the long haul and to practice patience when dealing with the IRS.
 The soundest way to avoid a levy is to stay current on your taxes by paying what you owe before or by the time it’s due.

-If you are unable to pay what you owe in full, you should pay what you can afford and then contact the IRS to let them know that you need assistance setting up a solution to resolve your tax debt.
-Doing your homework to resolve tax debt can pay off, but there are times when you may need help.
+If you are unable to pay what you owe in full, you should pay what you can afford and then contact the IRS to let them know that you need assistance setting up a solution to resolve your back taxes.
+Doing your homework to resolve back taxes can pay off, but there are times when you may need help.
 Depending on the complexities of your circumstances with the IRS, we feel it would be in your best interest to connect with a tax professional using the services we offer at Solvable.